Our Team

 Łı́ıd́lı̨ı̨ Kų́ę́ , NWT

 Kristen is a co-chair of the Supporting Wellbeing steering committee.
-She reviews the finances of the project and helps guide the curriculum development and delivery of the project by sharing her expertise in delivering on the land programs with a Dehcho Dene perspective.
+She reviews the finances of the project and helps guide the curriculum development and program delivery by sharing her expertise in land-based programming with a Dehcho Dene perspective.
+Kristen lended her expertise to co-organize Supporting Wellbeing’s Pilot Facilitator Training, near Łı́ıd́lı̨ı̨ Kų́ę́, in 2022.
 Kristen is Łı́ıd́lı̨ı̨ Kų́ę́ First Nation, Dehcho Dene.
 She is also of Icelandic and settler Canadian ancestry.
-Through Dechinta, Kristen attended three semesters of post-secondary land-based education.
-She then attended Aurora College and graduated with a Social Work Diploma program in Yellowknife.
-Kristen was previously the Regional On The Land Program Coordinator for Dehcho First Nations and is now the Regional Health & Wellness Coordinator.
-Kristen lended her expertise to co-organize the Pilot Facilitator Training near Łı́ıd́lı̨ı̨ Kų́ę́ in 2022.
+Through Dechinta, Kristen attended numerous semesters of post-secondary Land-based education.
+She then attended Aurora College and graduated with a Social Work Diploma in Yellowknife and is currently working towards her Social Work Degree.
+Kristen was previously the Regional On The Land Program Coordinator for Dehcho First Nations and is now the Regional Health & Wellness Director.

 Jimmy Ruttan